 Mergers and acquisitions (M&A) lawyers do one thing quite a bit: agreement drafting.
 These agreements, according to Halpin Law Firm, are contracts between the two businesses, organizations, or firms that stipulate all necessary and important business measures, such as “confidentiality, non-compete, and employment agreements”.
 If the businesses at hand are related to or act in the field of financial or economic advisement, these M&A agreements also set forth the conditions of what loans may be necessary and the debt/liabilities that currently exist and how they will ultimately be settled.

-Beyond an understanding of how businesses operate in their respective fields and the trade practices of certain industries, M&A attorneys must also have a thorough knowledge and understanding of intellectual property law, as nearly all companies have some amount of IP that is proprietary to their business operations.
-All information provided by both sides on account of IP or otherwise should be checked for accuracy and reliability, another task for which M&A lawyers are ultimately responsible.
+Beyond an understanding of how businesses operate in their respective fields and the trade practices of certain industries, mergers and acquisitions attorneys must also have a thorough knowledge and understanding of intellectual property law, as nearly all companies have some amount of IP that is proprietary to their business operations.
+All information provided by both sides on account of IP or otherwise should be checked for accuracy and reliability, another task for which mergers and acquisitions lawyers are ultimately responsible.